meetoseh/backend/docs/db/journeys.md

 lobby period, where the audience responds to the interactive prompt, followed by a short-form audio content (~1 minute).

-A journey is part of 0-1 [daily events](daily_events.md) in one category.
-Note that the schema can only guarrantee that a journey is part of at most one daily event in each category, however, we MUST NOT do this.

 This has a background image file.
 It is displayed in many different contexts with different effects applied; for consistency across clients and to improve performance, these effects are applied in advance and downloaded as images